 Both a Bill of Lading (BOL) and Canadian Commercial Invoice (CCI) are also required.
 The CCI tells customs your shipment details and outlines the responsible parties.
 Your customs broker will review the BOL and CCI before shipping to ensure all relevant information is accounted for.

-In addition to other standard considerations, like a packing list and proper payment documentation (such as a letter of credit), you'll also need a Certificate of Origin when shipping into Canada.
+In addition to other standard considerations, like a packing list, you'll also want to take advantage of a Certificate of Origin when shipping into Canada.
+This document is necessary if you want to take advantage of the preferential tariff benefits of USMCA.
 This certificate is used for the primary purpose of helping the U.S., Canada, and Mexico determine whether goods entering their respective countries qualify for preferential tariff treatment.

 While a familiar fixture under NAFTA, the Certificate of Origin has also seen changes under the USMCA.
 All three countries were required to use a uniform document in the past.
 Under the USMCA, there is no must-have format.
 As long as the proper data points are addressed, the requirement is fulfilled.
 Also, under NAFTA, the importer wasn't allowed to fill out this document.
 Under the USMCA, the producer, exporter or importer can complete the certificate.

 This is certainly not an exhaustive list of Canadian Customs considerations, and other certificates, permits, or licenses may be needed depending on the goods you’re shipping.
 This is where it helps to work with a company that knows the ins and outs of cross-border freight.
 Averitt's international network provides shippers with full LTL and truckload coverage of Canada’s 10 provinces and three territories.
 So if you have questions, don’t hesitate to ask.
-(You can also download a free USMCA Certificate of Origin form here.)
+You can also download a free USMCA Certificate of Origin courtesy of Averitt.

 Getting From Point A To Point B